python-websockets/websockets/docs/howto/heroku.rst

 .. literalinclude:: ../../example/deployment/heroku/app.py

-The server relies on the ``$PORT`` environment variable to tell on which port it will listen, according to Heroku's conventions.
+Heroku expects the server to `listen on a specific port`_, which is provided in the ``$PORT`` environment variable.
+The app reads it and passes it to :func:`~websockets.server.serve`.

+.. _listen on a specific port: https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment#4-listen-on-the-correct-port

+Heroku sends a ``SIGTERM`` signal to all processes when `shutting down a dyno`_.
+When the app receives this signal, it closes connections and exits cleanly.

+.. _shutting down a dyno: https://devcenter.heroku.com/articles/dynos#shutdown

 Configure deployment
 --------------------